askpundir-dev/assignment-task/README.md

     - Live Assignment Link – Host the assignment on any platform (e.g., Vercel, Netlify, Render, etc.) and share the live URL.
     - Public GitHub Repository Link – Provide the link to your public GitHub repository containing the assignment code.

-**NOTE:** Recreate all interactions and effects visible in the prototype preview (accessible by clicking the Play button at the top right in Figma).

 ---